┌─┐┬┌─┬ ┬┬ ┬┬┬─┐┌─┐ ┬─┐┌─┐┬ ┬┌─┐┬─┐┌┬┐┌─┐ └─┐├┴┐└┬┘││││├┬┘├┤ ├┬┘├┤ │││├─┤├┬┘ ││└─┐ └─┘┴ ┴ ┴ └┴┘┴┴└─└─┘ ┴└─└─┘└┴┘┴ ┴┴└──┴┘└─┘

 skywire cli tp metrics --tree

-The bandwidth data from the transport discovery is used for the bandwidth pool reward distribution.
-Both edges of a transport must agree on the bandwidth transferred for it to be counted (verified bandwidth).
-This prevents any single visor from inflating its bandwidth figures.
+The bandwidth data from the transport discovery is used for the bandwidth pool reward distribution under a sender-pays model: each visor is credited only for the bytes it sent on each transport, and each side's sent counter is capped by the counterparty's reported recv (verified bandwidth).
+This sender-side cap prevents any single visor from unilaterally inflating its own bandwidth figures.

 Survey